Tips to Keep Yourself Well and Healthy During A Pandemic?

 And this is because the nature of pandemics is to disrupt and cause change.

-Since we humans are mainly reactionary most of the time – we have to adapt ourselves to change in the world around us – like wear masks, self-isolate or wash hands more often than we are used to.
+Since we humans are mainly reactionary most of the time – we have to adapt ourselves to changes in the world around us – like wearing masks, self-isolating or washing hands more often than we are used to.

 But there are other disruptions a pandemic creates.